ankraft/ACME-oneM2M-CSE/docs/docs/home/Supported.md

 | CBOR               |  &check;  |                                                                                                                |
 | XML                |  &cross;  |                                                                                                                |

-The supported serializations can be used together, e.g. between different or even the same entity.
+The supported serializations can be used together, e.g. between different or even with the same entity.

 ### Result Content Types

-The following result contents are implemented for standard oneM2M requests & discovery:
+The following result contents are implemented for standard oneM2M requests and discovery:

 | Discovery Type                         | RCN |
 |:---------------------------------------|:---:|